learn-co-curriculum/dsc-song-analysis-try-experience/p_7_sets.md

 ***

 We just learned that order matters for lists, but not sets!
-Why does this matter to us?
-One of the steps in **our plan** was:
+But let's take a step back: why does this matter to us?
+Remember, one of the steps in **our plan** was:

 > - Designate a spot for each unique word in our index cards

-In our case a `set` will create a collection of all of the individual words in the song, but as we have seen, the order will not remain.
-We will first get the set of unique words and then we will convert it to a list so that we can maintain the order integrity.
-Our first step is to create the set of unique words and we can accomplish this with the following code:
+In our case, a `set` will create a collection of all of the individual words in the song, but as you've seen, the order will not remain.
+You'll first get the set of unique words and will then convert it to a list so that you can maintain the order integrity.
+As a first step, you'll create the set of unique words.
+This can be accomplished this with the following code:
 `unique_words = set(list_of_lyrics)`

 ## Try it out